-‘Visible change in a month’: Bhagwant Mann says tackling unemployment in Punjab will be a priority
+Punjab polls: Bhagwant Mann wins by 58,000 votes, promises ‘visible change’ in a month

-Mann, who is the chief ministerial face of Aam Aadmi Party, won the Dhuri constituency by 58,000 votes.
+Mann, who is Aam Aadmi Party’s chief ministerial candidate, won from the Dhuri constituency.

-With the Aam Aadmi Party leading in Punjab as counting of votes progressed on Thursday, chief ministerial candidate Bhagwant Mann said the change will be visible “in a month”, reported the Hindustan Times.
+Aam Aadmi Party’s chief ministerial candidate Bhagwant Mann on Thursday won from the Dhuri constituency by a margin of 58,206 votes, data from the Election Commission showed.
+He secured 64.29% of all votes cast.

-Mann was speaking in Dhuri city of Sangrur district where he won by 58,000 votes.
-He said that tackling unemployment will be the party’s priority.
+As of 5 pm on Thursday, the Aam Aadmi Party had won 77 seats and was leading in 15.
+The current government, Congress, failed to defend its place as it had won only 13 seats and lead in five.

 “We will save the youth of Punjab, frustrated due to unemployment,” said Mann.
 “You have done your duty, now the responsibility is on my shoulders to deliver for Punjab.
 The chief minister will work for entire Punjab... not for a party.”